Towards quantitative Low Energy Ion Scattering on CaSiO$_3$ from Comparison to Multiple-Scattering-Resolved Dynamical Binary Collision Approximation Simulations: Introduction

-Here we go one step further and show that with the correct simulation toolkit one can in fact extract the charge fraction of scattered He ions even from a multi-component target which also dynamically changes during surface preparation by Ar ion sputtering.
-The determined charge fraction only has a weak dependence on the dynamic surface changes during Ar sputtering and may therefore serve as a reference for similar samples allowing for full quantification~\cite{gainullin_towards_2018}.
+Here we go one step further and show that with the correct simulation toolkit one can in fact extract the charge fraction of scattered He ions even from a complex multi-component target, which also dynamically changes during surface preparation by preceding Xe ion sputtering.
+The determined charge fraction has only a weak dependence on the dynamic surface changes during Xe sputtering and may therefore serve as a reference for similar (oxide) samples.
+This implies a possible full quantification when the charge fractions are determined from a sample of known composition first~\cite{gainullin_towards_2018}.
+Furthermore, our fitting routine uses the entire LEIS energy spectrum and not only a small energy window around the single collision peak.
+In the following, we use CaSiO$_3$ as a target material and analyze the backscattering of He in an energy range of \qtyrange{1}{3}{\keV}.
+We present a method of LEIS spectra evaluation which will also be applicable to the case of other projectiles and target systems.

-In the following we use CaSiO$_3$ as a target material, because it is an analog material for the regolith of the Moon's and Mercury's surfaces where backscattering of 1\,keV/u protons from the Sun (solar wind) is used in orbital probe missions to observe the ion-surface interaction, which significantly alters planetary surfaces through sputtering, weathering and ion implantation~\cite{bhardwaj_new_2015,lue_artemis_2018,pieters_space_2016,szabo_dynamic_2020}.